raghav-gtl/TWDS_PRO/README.md

 3. We need either 50 million (50,000,000) points or more points than other clan at the time end for winning the game

-## **Building Occupying order:**

-1. Command Center to start getting points

-2. I need all members F4 and F3 in Supply (Material in the map) points for gathering victory points at the start of the game, switch or cycle survivors after F1 F2 adrenaline is over (Stamina) and send F1 F2 to gather.
-If putting 2 formations is not allowed send F4 to the supply point

-3. Ammo Depot (Armory) for attack defence buff

-4. Gas Station for adrenaline (Stamina in the main game)

-5. Workshop for relocating anywhere in-game

-6. Guard Towers for attack buff

-7. Hospitals for increased healing speed

-8. Arsenal (Last and the most important building to occupy)

-## **Getting the victory points:**

-There are 4 different ways we can get victory points

-1. Occupy Command centre (first thing to do)

-2. Gather into supply zone (Material in the map)

-3. Kill Walkers around the map

-4. Occupy arsenal

-· **Note**: Once we occupy the Command centre everyone needs to make sure the enemy cannot occupy it.
-This building will be the sole reason we can win this event

 ## Other things to note:
 - every building will have some time before it can be occupied, just like communities (around 2-3 minutes) make sure we garrison the building after attacking.
 - heal all your troops before entering the battle, hospitals must be empty.